 To login, you will use the email address and password you supplied to verify your identity and to authenticate the scheme information you send.
 Once you have signed up, you will be provided with a key, which will allow you to access your scheme information via the Exchange system.
 You agree to keep your key safe and secret.
 If you give your key to another you are authorising that person to access and use the services on your behalf.

-When you sign up for the Trustee toolkit, you will be asked to provide information which includes your name, the type of trustee you are (if you are a trustee), the type of scheme of which you are a trustee and an email address.
+When you sign up for the education portals, you will be asked to provide information which includes your name, the type of trustee you are (if you are a trustee), your role if you’re not a trustee, the type of scheme and an email address.

 This information allows us to provide you with a development record and will inform you of any future releases of the e-learning programme and encourage you to complete the learning programme.